BBA Approved cut edge corrosion treatment from Liquasil. Flexlap is our self-levelling silicone product for treating cut edge corrosion.

 Rust has broken through the surface of the old treatment.

-Usually, we find that the rust breakthrough is due to water trapped behind the silicone sealant.
+We usually find that the rust breakthrough is due to water trapped behind the silicone sealant.

 When in doubt, call one of our building surveyors for their recommendation, because sometimes, re-treatment is not the answer.